Easy Apple Cobbler Recipe that can be made with any fruit. Top with ice cream for a delicious dessert that the entire family will love.

 This is classic cobbler.
 I adapted this recipe from the one my Mother-in-law gave me from an old cookbook.
 The cookbook calls it “Don’t Stir Pudding” because you pour everything into the pan without stirring.
 I’ve made this with peaches, blackberries and apples and I think any fruit would be delicious.
 It’s so easy and comes together with simple pantry ingredients and a little fruit.

 I have an abundance of apples and you can expect a few more apple recipes coming up.
-Until then check out this round-up of great apple recipes from Chris at the Keenan Cookbook, totally drool-worthy!

 Speaking of drool-worthy, I want to point out the bowl pictured above.
 It is handcrafted by Lindsay of Suite One Studio.
 I just love her porcelain pottery and wanted to give you the opportunity to check out her etsy store.
 I could easily spend all of my dollars buying everything she makes!
 She mixes her own glazes for amazing colors and her pieces are original and unique.
 You can definitely see she loves her work.
 So check it out, she has some really beautiful pieces and is constantly adding new items.
 Now for that oh, so delicious cobbler recipe!